 A.) I graduated in 1990.
 My major was accounting.

-Q.) Gerald, what are some of your fondest memories of your days at WCU?
+Q.) Leslie, what are some of your fondest memories of your days at WCU?

 Q.) Who were your favorite professors or staff members at WCU and why?

-Q.) You are a member of WCU’s Alumni Board of Directors and you are also very active with the Triad WCU Alumni Club.
+Q.) You are a member of WCU’s Alumni Board and you are also President of the Western Club of Georgia alumni club.
 Why do you feel it is important for alumni to stay connected with their university?

 Q.) Now tell us something unique and interesting about yourself that few people may know.